jedi10/P08_DAJAVA_SpringBoot_Docker/README.md

    * http://localhost:8090/userLocation?userId=fded86b9-9c2d-43fd-ba02-65b7d7419645
  * All attractions:
    * http://localhost:8090/attractions

+### WARNING for TourGuide Test

+By default, TourGuide Test ask for real microservice.
+If you don't want to give this resource, just change the MicroserviceProperties.dockerActive to false.

 ## Project Prerequisites and dependencies
 The project need Java JDK 11 or newer.
 Open JDK is recommended: https://adoptopenjdk.net